-We spent \$42 million on capital expenditures during 2016, primarily on information technology enhancement projects and renovations at one of our owned hotels.
-In addition, during 2016, we spent \$9 million on development advance notes to obtain new franchise and management agreements.
+We spent \$46 million on capital expenditures during 2017, primarily on information technology enhancement projects and renovations resulting from hurricane damage at one of our owned hotels for which we have already received insurance reimbursements.
+In addition, during 2017, we spent \$8 million on development advance notes to obtain new franchise and management agreements.
 In order to support our growth, we expect to continue to provide development advance notes and other forms of financial support to selected properties.